IPA.CONF(5) IPA.CONF(5)

 previously POSIX regular expressions were used.

-Using accounting modules.
+Using accounting modules

 ac_mod "file_name";